shamsa5203/shamsa5203.github.io/README.md

 # shamsa5203.github.io

-Shamsa is the best.
-Junior year is TRASH.
-GSW is the best team in the league.
+Shamsa is the greatest in the world, not for the money or the fame or the girls.
-I AM WESLEY CHEN AND I AM THE GREATEST IN THE WORLD yea you thought syke
+Not for the car keys or the jet skies or the vacation to the west indies.